 - b.
 Definition of a Fault: A fault is defined as each contact of any part of the rider or their machine (with the exception of the tires, footrest, and engine skid plate) with the ground or an obstacle (tree, rock, etc.).
-Contact of a foot with the ground is often referred to as "footing." - c.
+Contact of a foot with the ground is often referred to as "footing." - 1.
+Clean Section: No error incurring any points lost - Dab: Any intentional contact between the rider's foot (or any other part of the body) and supporting surface - 3.
+Footing: More than two (2) dabs, dragging a foot or paddling with both feet - c.
 Definition of a Failure: A failure is defined by one of the following: - 1.
 The machine is moving backwards. - 2.
-The machine touches the ground with either tire outside a boundary. - The rider or machine breaks, displaces or rides over or above a marker or marker support with either wheel while in the section. - The rider dismounts from the machine and has both feet on the ground on the same side or behind the axle of the back wheel of the machine. - 5.
-The rider doesn't have both hands on the handlebar during a fault, while stationary. - 6.
+The machine touches the ground with either tire outside a boundary. - The rider or machine breaks, displaces or rides over or above a marker or marker support with either wheel while in the section. - 4.
+The rider dismounts from the machine and has both feet on the ground on the same side or behind the axle of the back wheel of the machine.

+- 5. The rider doesn't have both hands on t he handlebarsduringafault removes their hand from the handlebar and uses their hand to reposition the motorcycle or perform mechanical adjustments to the motorcycle when footing while stationary. - 6.
 The rider receives outside assistance. - The engine stops while the machine is without forward motion and the rider is leaning or footing or any part of the machine, with the exception of the tires, touches the ground. - 8.
-The handlebar of the motorcycle touches the ground. - 9.
-The motorcycle does a complete loop, crossing its own track with both wheels. - d.
-Additional Penalties: Missing a section: 10 points. - e.
-Obstruction or Balk: If, while riding a section, a rider is hindered by the presence of another person standing in the section, the rider may request that the observer permit a re-ride of the section.
-Any penalties incurred prior to the hindrance are retained.
+The handlebar of the motorcycle touches the ground. - The motorcycle does a complete loop, crossing its own track with both wheels. - d.
+Additional Penalties: - 1.
+Missing a section: 10 points.